facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

   - cifar
 ```
 #### Scalars
-Scalars can be defined in a config files, with fields:
+Scalars can be defined in config files, with fields:
   - `init`: optional initial value
   - `lower` : optional lower bound
   - `upper`: optional upper bound
   - `log`: set to `true` for log distributed values
   - `step`: optional step size for looking for better parameters.
-In linear mode this is an additive step, in logarithmic mode it
+In linear mode, this is an additive step; in logarithmic mode it is multiplicative.
-    is multiplicative.
   - `integer`: set to `true` for integers (favor floats over integers whenever possible)

-Providing only `lower` and `upper` bound will set the initial value to the middle of the range, and the step to a sixth of the range.
+Providing only `lower` and `upper` bound will set the initial value to the middle of the range and the step to a sixth of the range.
 **Note**: unbounded scalars (scalars with no upper and/or lower bounds) can only be defined through a config file.